We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 • Recommendations for mitigation measures and engineering solutions.

-• Supporting documentation that enables a developer to submit a coal mining risk assessment alongside a planning application.
+• Supporting documentation that enables a developer to submit a coal mining risk assessment alongside a planning application and satisfy any required statutory consultee.

-If you require a coal mining risk assessment, working with a competent person such as an experienced geo-environmental consultant, will ensure a thorough evaluation and implementation of necessary safety measures.
+If you require a coal mining risk assessment, working with a competent person such as an experienced geo-environmental consultant or coal mining risk assessment consultant will ensure a thorough evaluation and implementation of necessary safety measures.
 Conducting this assessment early in the planning process helps avoid costly surprises and ensures a safe and successful development scheme.

 Arbtech’s knowledgeable geo-environmental consultants carry out coal mining risk assessments across the UK.
-For further information, fill in the contact form at the top of this page.
+For further information about coal mining risk assessment services, fill in the contact form at the top of this page.

 Common Questions